 It's Fall Recess, so out of slight laziness, I've decided this week to present two personal essays.
 There are a couple other places online where you can find these, but hey.
 Blogging!
 So the first is called "Why I Write."
-It was originally written my senior year.
+It was originally written my senior year of high school.

 Why do I write?
 That's like asking why I breathe.